MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 ms.reviewer: v-dehaas
 ---

-# Use the business card reader component in PowerApps
+# Use the business card reader component in a canvas app

  > [!NOTE]
  >
- >| This component is not supported in Internet Explorer|
+ > - This component is not supported in Internet Explorer
- >| Find more information about [canvas apps](/powerapps/maker/canvas-apps/getting-started)|
+ > - Find more information about [canvas apps](/powerapps/maker/canvas-apps/getting-started).

-The business card reader component takes a photo or loads an image from the local device, and then scans it to find a business card| If it detects a business card, it extracts the information it finds|
+The business card reader component takes a photo or loads an image from the local device, and then scans it to find a business card.
+If it detects a business card, it extracts the information it finds.

 ## Key properties

-If a business card is detected, the business card reader will try to extract the following information|
+If a business card is detected, the business card reader will try to extract information that it finds based on the following properties:

 |Property |Definition  |
 |---------|---------|